COSYES-PUBLICATIONS

 Abstract: The electronic structure of subnanometric clusters, far off the bulk regime, is still dominated by molecular characteristics.
 The spatial arrangement of the notoriously undercoordinated metal atoms is strongly coupled to the electronic properties of the system, which makes this class of materials particularly interesting for applications including luminescence, sensing, bioimaging, theranostics, energy conversion, catalysis, and photocatalysis.
 Opposing a common rule of thumb that assumes an increasing chemical reactivity with smaller cluster size, Cu5 clusters have proven to be exceptionally resistant to irreversible oxidation, i.e., the dissociative chemisorption of molecular oxygen.
 Besides providing reasons for this behavior in the case of heavy loading with molecular oxygen, we investigate the competition between physisorption and molecular chemisorption from the perspective of nonadiabatic effects.
 Landau–Zener theory is applied to the Cu5(O2)3 complex to estimate the probability for a switching between the electronic states correlating the neutral O2 + Cu5(O2)2 and the ionic O2 + (Cu5(O2)2)+ fragments in a diabatic representation.
 Our work demonstrates the involvement of strong nonadiabatic effects in the associated charge transfer process, which might be a common motive in reactions involving subnanometric metal structures.

-3) María Pilar de Lara-Castells* and Salvador Miret-Artés.
-"A subnanometric material reveals new quantum insights into surface polarons".
-Europhysics News.
-Under revision.
+• María Pilar de Lara-Castells* and Salvador Miret-Artés.
+"A subnanometric material reveals new quantum-chemical insights into surface polarons".
+Europhysics News 53 (2022) 7-9

 Abstract: The recent advent of cutting-edge experimental techniques allows for a precise synthesis of monodisperse subnanometric metal clusters composed by just a few atoms, and opens new possibilities for subnanometer science.
-The decoration of titanium dioxide surfaces with Ag5 atomic clusters has enabled the stabilization of surface polarons and provided new quantum insights into an electron polarization phenomenon accompanying their formation.
+The decoration of titanium dioxide surfaces with Ag5 atomic clusters has enabled the stabilization of surface polarons and provided new quantum-chemical insights into an electron polarization phenomenon revealed by their formation.

 Abstract: We overview our recent developments on a computational approach addressing quantum confinement of light atomic and molecular clusters (made of atomic helium and molecular hydrogen) in carbon nanotubes.
 We outline a multi-scale first-principles approach, based on density functional theory (DFT)-based symmetry-adapted perturbation theory, allowing an accurate characterization of the dispersion-dominated particle–nanotube interaction.
 Next, we describe a wave-function-based method, allowing rigorous fully coupled quantum calculations of the pseudo-nuclear bound states.
 The approach is illustrated by showing the transition from molecular aggregation to quasi-one-dimensional condensed matter systems of molecular deuterium and hydrogen as well as atomic 4He, as case studies.
 Finally, we present a perspective on future-oriented mixed approaches combining, e.g., orbital-free helium density functional theory (He-DFT), machine-learning parameterizations, with wave-function-based descriptions.

-5) Alvaro García-Castillo, Andreas W. Hauser, María Pilar de Lara-Castells*, and Pablo Villarreal*.
+• Alvaro García-Castillo, Andreas W. Hauser, María Pilar de Lara-Castells,*and Pablo Villarreal*.
 "A Path Integral Molecular Dynamics Simulation of a Harpoon-Type Redox Reaction in a Helium Nanodroplet".
 Molecules 2021, 26 (19), 5783.

 Abstract: We present path integral molecular dynamics (PIMD) calculations of an electron transfer from a heliophobic Cs2 dimer in its (3Σu) state, located on the surface of a He droplet, to a heliophilic, fully immersed C60 molecule.
 Supported by electron ionization mass spectroscopy measurements (Renzler et al., J. Chem.
 Phys.2016, 145, 181101), this spatially quenched reaction was characterized as a harpoon-type or long-range electron transfer in a previous high-level ab initio study (de Lara-Castells et al., J. Phys.
 Chem.
 Lett.
 2017, 8, 4284).
 To go beyond the static approach, classical and quantum PIMD simulations are performed at 2 K, slightly below the critical temperature for helium superfluidity (2.172 K).
 Calculations are executed in the NVT ensemble as well as the NVE ensemble to provide insights into real-time dynamics.
 A droplet size of 2090 atoms is assumed to study the impact of spatial hindrance on reactivity.
 By changing the number of beads in the PIMD simulations, the impact of quantization can be studied in greater detail and without an implicit assumption of superfluidity.
 We find that the reaction probability increases with higher levels of quantization.
 Our findings confirm earlier, static predictions of a rotational motion of the Cs2 dimer upon reacting with the fullerene, involving a substantial displacement of helium.
 However, it also raises the new question of whether the interacting species are driven out-of-equilibrium after impurity uptake, since reactivity is strongly quenched if a full thermal equilibration is assumed.
 More generally, our work points towards a novel mechanism for long-range electron transfer through an interplay between nuclear quantum delocalization within the confining medium and delocalized electronic dispersion forces acting on the two reactants.